filius23/StataProgBIBB_2022/README.md

 ------------------------------------------------------------------------

-One-day seminar on programming in Stata (in German) using
+One-day seminar on programming in Stata (in German) on

 -   Macros: creating and using `global` & `local`
 -   Postestimates: calling and using `e()` und `r()`